 The Office of the Tax Assessor-Collector provides services for Property Tax Collections, Motor Vehicle Registration and Titling Functions, and Beer, Wine, and Liquor Permits.

-The Bexar County Tax Office collects ad valorem property taxes for Bexar County, the Flood Control Fund, and 55 other taxing entities.
-This includes 23 municipalities, 11 school districts, and 18 special districts.
+The Bexar County Tax Office collects ad valorem property taxes for Bexar County, the Road and Flood Control Fund, and 64 other taxing entities.
+This includes 24 municipalities, 12 school districts, and 28 special districts.
 In 2018, the Bexar County Tax Office issued license plates/stickers for over 1.6 million vehicles, processed 491,927 title transfers, issued 30,349 handicap placards, and issued 3,739 beer, wine, and liquor permits.
 Over 4 billion dollars in Bexar County property taxes were also collected and disbursed.

 Albert Uresti and other representatives of the Bexar County Tax Office are available to speak at your organization’s event or meeting.
 During our presentation, we can address issues on taxpayer rights, property tax laws, motor vehicle issues, and any other issues our office handles.